BOJIT/BOJIT.github.io/src/routes/galleries/Art_Coursework.svelte.md

     fontsize: 0.7
 ---

-During a recent clear-out, I cam across my old art textbook from GCSE.
+During a recent clear-out, I came across my old art textbook from GCSE.
 As the book is about to be filed away on a dusty shelf for an indeterminate length of time, I thought I would put some images up here so I can always find them if I need them :)